tessel/tessel-av/README.md

-> Remember to always include static assets in your project's .tesselinclude file.
-For example, to use the file shown above, you'd make a .tesselinclude file like this:
+> Remember to always include static assets in your project's `.tesselinclude` file.
+For example, to ensure the `song.mp3` file is deployed to your Tessel 2, you'll create a file called `.tesselinclude` that contains the following:
 > ```
 > song.mp3
 > ```
+>
+> You may find it easier to put all static assets in a sub-directory, such as `public/`, or similar.
+Then you can include _all_ files and sub-directories by creating a `.tesselinclude` file and listing that assets directory like this:
+>
+> ```
+> public
+> ```
+>

 ## License